Zhu Gang

-Zhu Gang (18 December 1358 – 30 March 1398) was an imperial prince of the Chinese Ming dynasty.
-He was the third son of the Hongwu Emperor, the founder of the Ming.
+Zhu Gang (18 December 1358 – 30 March 1398) was an imperial prince of the Ming dynasty of China.
+He was the third son of the Hongwu Emperor, the Ming dynasty's founder.

 Biography

-Zhu Gang was born on 18 December 1358, as the third son of Zhu Yuanzhang and his first wife, Lady Ma.
-At the time, Zhu Yuanzhang was a prominent leader in the Red Turban Rebellion from his base in Nanjing.
-In 1368, Zhu Yuanzhang ascended to the throne as the emperor of the Ming dynasty and quickly unified China under his rule.
-In May 1370, he bestowed the title of prince (wang) upon seven of his sons, including Zhu Gang who became known as the Prince of Jin.
+Zhu Gang was born on 18 December 1358, the third son of Zhu Yuanzhang and his first wife, Lady Ma.
+At the time, Zhu Yuanzhang was based in Nanjing and was a prominent leader of the Red Turban Rebellion, an uprising in China against the Mongol-led Yuan dynasty.
+The rebellion sought to restore Han Chinese rule after decades of Mongol domination following the Yuan conquest of the Song in 1279.
+In 1368, Zhu Yuanzhang founded the Ming dynasty and became the Hongwu Emperor.
+In May 1370, the Emperor bestowed the title of prince (wang) on nine of his sons, including Zhu Gang, who became known as the Prince of Jin.